RIVERSPORT River Protectors

 The two most common forms of trash found in the river are single-use plastics such as water and soda bottles, and Styrofoam cups, plates, and to-go containers.

-“We have to move away from these single-use items that once created, are on this planet forever,” Allen said.
+“We have to move away from these single-use items that once created, are on this planet for hundreds of years,” Allen said.
 “In the short term, they are killing fish, birds and sea creatures.
 Long term, plastic breaks down into smaller pieces with micro-plastics making their way into our oceans and our bodies.
 As Styrofoam degrades, it releases toxic chemicals.”

 “It doesn’t have to be this way.
 We can have the convenience, but replace plastic and Styrofoam with products that are biodegradable or compostable,” Allen points out.
 “Today we have lots of options.”